LucianoCirino/efficiency-nodes-comfyui/README.md

 # efficiency-nodes-comfyui
-A collection of ComfyUI custom nodes to help users streamline workflows by reducing total node count.
+A collection of ComfyUI custom nodes that help streamline workflows and reduce node count.